wildwinter/dink/README.md

 4. **Run the [Dink Compiler](#command-line-tool)** which will take your ink file and anything it includes, decorate it with `#id:` tags so each line has a unique identifier, compile it to JSON like Inky normally does, and then produce a whole pile of other useful things - runtime files you can use in your game, and lots of production files like a [recording script](#recording-script) for use in the booth, a [stats overview file](#stats-file), a localisation file and so on.
 5. **Load the Ink JSON file** into your game.
-6. **Load the extra Dink runtime file** into your game.
+6. **Load the extra Dink runtime JSON file** into your game.
-7. **Load the Dink strings file** and any other versions you've made in other languages into your game.
+7. **Load the Dink strings file** and any other copies you've made in other languages into your game.
 8. **Step through Ink at Runtime** using standard Ink calls such as `story.Continue()`.
     * Each Ink line will have an `#id` tag.
     * You can use that ID to grab extra line data from the Dink runtime file (like who is speaking).